NREL/OpenStudio-server/README.md

 Please refer to the [wiki](https://github.com/NREL/OpenStudio-server/wiki) for additional documentation.

+## About

+OpenStudio Server is a web application and distributed computing tool intended to make parametric analysis of building energy models accessible to architects, engineers, and designers via the [OpenStudio PAT](http://nrel.github.io/OpenStudio-user-documentation/reference/parametric_studies/) GUI and a web dashboard.
+OpenStudio Server analyses are defined by PAT projects or OSA's.
+Each analysis may include many OpenStudio simulations, as determined by project configuration.

+Journal of Building Performance Simulation [An open source analysis framework for large-scale building energy modeling](https://www.tandfonline.com/doi/full/10.1080/19401493.2020.1778788)

 ## Application Development and Deployment

 There are primarily two ways to utilize and deploy this codebase.